andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-a-core-data-model-in-swift-playgrounds.md

 ## Write Core Data code to use model

-That&#8217;s it!
-Now that the &#8220;momd&#8221; file is in the playground&#8217;s Resources folder, you&#8217;re set to write code against it.
-You can insert `NSManagedObject` instances, perform fetch requests, etc. Here&#8217;s an example that I wrote up:
+That's it!
+Now that the &#8220;momd&#8221; file is in the playground's Resources folder, you're set to write code against it.
+You can insert `NSManagedObject` instances, perform fetch requests, etc. Here's an example that I wrote up:

 <pre class="lang:swift decode:true " title="Core Data Playground" >import UIKit
 import CoreData